grafana/agent/docs/flow/config-language/syntax.md

 River considers an identifier as valid if it consists of one or more UTF-8 letters, digits or underscores, but doesn't start with a digit.

+## Terminators
+All block and attribute definitions are followed by a newline, which River calls a _terminator_, as it terminates the current statement.
+A terminator is found when there's a newline following any expression, `]`, `)` or `}`.
+Other newlines are effectively ignored and a user can enter as many newlines as they want.